Michael A. Maynard

 retail market.
 Logo design and font creation are

-exhaustive list of corporate clientele and political figures
+exhaustive list of corporate clientele and other notable figures

 that have utilized my work.